OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ## Deploying your project

-And just like that, we are now ready to make the initial deployment of our project.
+And just like that, we are now ready to make the initial deployment of the project.
 We are just missing a blockchain network where it will be deployed.
 For this example, let's use Truffle's local development network.
 To start it, open a separate terminal and run: